Why do you need dark web monitoring?

 - Undermine customer trust – especially if the leak becomes public.

-what can be done?
+What can be done?

 - Continuous monitoring of email addresses, domains, usernames.

-- Receive real-time notifications about new information.
+- Receive real-time notifications about the appearance of new information.

 - Classification of information by severity, and coordinated response (such as resetting passwords, investigating the source of the leak).